 Estimates of future carbon dioxide levels, based on business as usual emission scenarios, indicate that by the end of this century the surface waters of the ocean could be nearly 150% more acidic, resulting in a pH that the oceans haven’t experienced for more than 20 million years.

 Ocean acidification is currently affecting the entire world’s oceans, including coastal estuaries and waterways.
-Today, more than a billion people worldwide rely on food from the ocean as their primary source of proteinoffsite link.
-Approximately 20% of the world’s population derives at least 1/5 of its animal protein intake from fish.
+Today, more than two billion people worldwide rely on food from the ocean as their primary source of protein.
 Many jobs and economies in the U.S. and around the world depend on the fish and shellfish that live in the ocean.

 Over the last decade, there has been much focus in the ocean science community on studying the potential impacts of ocean acidification.
 NOAA's Ocean Acidification Program serves to build relationships between scientists, resource managers, policy makers, and the public in order to research and monitor the effects of changing ocean chemistry on economically and ecologically important ecosystems such as fisheries and coral reefs.